School-Based Counselling

 Collaborative

-Counsellors should liaise internally with their school (Mental Health Lead, Family Liaison Officer, senior management team) and with external agencies (Social Services, Police, Local Education Authority), so that provision is sensitive to the child or young person’s family dynamics, the impact of social determinants and the demography of the school catchment area.
+Counsellors should liaise internally with their school/college (Mental Health Lead, Family Liaison Officer, senior management team) and with external agencies (Social Services, Police, Local Education Authority), so that provision is sensitive to the child or young person’s family dynamics, the impact of social determinants and the demography of the school/college catchment area.

 Consistent

-Counselling should be provided by those trained on a nationally recognised course, registered with a professional body for reasons of ethical oversight, training and supervision, and experienced in working with primary school-age children.
+Counselling should be provided by those trained on a nationally-recognised course, registered with a professional body for reasons of ethical oversight, training and supervision, and experienced in working with school- and college-age students.

 Key facts and figures

-Citizens UK is grateful to Jo Holmes, Children, Young People and Families Lead, British Association for Counselling and Psychotherapy for her assistance in calculating these costings.
+Citizens UK is grateful to Joanna Holmes, British Association for Counselling and Psychotherapy and Scott Corfe, Public First for their assistance in calculating these costs.

 Key Leaders for this Campaign

 Citizens UK is the UK’s biggest, most diverse, and most effective people-powered alliance.
 We develop community leaders who come together to win change.
-The key leaders from participating chapters in this campaign are:
+The key chapters in this campaign are:

 Leicester and Leicestershire Citizens